Tetris Effect

 Tetris Effect is a block-dropping arcade-styled puzzle video game developed by Japanese studios Monstars and Resonair and published by Enhance Games.
 The game was released worldwide exclusively for the PlayStation 4 on November 9, 2018, and features support for the PlayStation VR.
-A Microsoft Windows version, with support for Oculus Rift and HTC Vive, was released on July 23, 2019.
+A Microsoft Windows version, with support for Oculus Rift and HTC Vive, was released exclusively on the Epic Games Store on July 23, 2019.
 A version for the Meta Quest standalone VR headset was released on May 14, 2020.

 The game garnered high praise from critics and was named Game of the Year by several publications.
 An enhanced version, named Tetris Effect: Connected, was announced for Xbox One, Xbox Series X/S and Windows 10 during Xbox Games Showcase on July 23, 2020, and was released on November 10, 2020.
 The expansion was made available for existing platforms in August 2021.
 Versions for Nintendo Switch and Amazon Luna were released in October 2021 and August 2022, respectively.
-A PlayStation 5 version, with support for the PlayStation VR2, was released on February 22nd, 2023.
+A PlayStation 5 version, with support for the PlayStation VR2, was released on February 22, 2023.

 Gameplay

 As in the original Tetris game, the player must place tetrominos into a playfield to create complete lines, which are then cleared from the playfield.
 Tetris Effect adds themes and music across thirty different stages with gameplay tied to the beat of the music.
-A new "Zone" mechanic allows players to "stop time", allowing the player to clear more than 4 lines at once, which is more than what is possible in conventional Tetris games.
+A new "Zone" mechanic allows players to "stop time", allowing the player to clear more than four lines at once, not possible in conventional Tetris games.
 The game also includes a meta-game leveling system that leads to new challenges for players as they progress.

 Development

 Tetris Effect has been in development since 2012, and is inspired by the phenomenon of the same name, where after playing Tetris for a long period of time, players would continue to see falling Tetris blocks for some time after quitting the game.
 Co-producer Tetsuya Mizuguchi had wanted for many years to produce a music-based game around Tetris, but its licensing had been held by Electronic Arts, making it difficult to use.
-Around 2012, Mizuguchi began discussing with Henk Rogers, the founder of The Tetris Company which now owns the rights to Tetris about developing a version of Tetris set to music with a "zone" that players would achieve while playing, leading to the start of the game's development.
-The game was released on November 9, 2018 on PlayStation 4 compatible with the PlayStation VR headset.
-A Microsoft Windows version, with support for Oculus Rift and HTC Vive VR systems, launched July 23, 2019, followed by Oculus Quest on May 14, 2020.
+Around 2012, Mizuguchi began discussing with Henk Rogers, the founder of The Tetris Company which now owns the rights to Tetris, about developing a version of Tetris set to music with a "zone" that players would achieve while playing, leading to the start of the game's development.
+The game was released on November 9, 2018, on PlayStation 4 compatible with the PlayStation VR headset.
+A Microsoft Windows version, with support for Oculus Rift and HTC Vive VR systems, launched exclusively on the Epic Games Store July 23, 2019, followed by Oculus Quest on May 14, 2020.